 Depression Therapy and Counseling

-At Birmingham Anxiety and Trauma Therapy, our psychologists, therapists and counselors are skilled in treating all types of depression.
+At Birmingham Anxiety and Trauma Therapy, our psychologists, therapists, and counselors are skilled in treating all types of Depression and Mood Disorders.
 They can help ease your pain by addressing your feelings of hopelessness and helplessness.
 Therapists will help you change your negative thinking and help your improve your personal relationships.
 You will learn to identify patterns of thinking that keep you stuck in the symptoms of depression.
 You will develop skills to solve problem areas of your life that contribute to stress and pain.
 We have several psychiatrists to whom we prefer to make referrals when medication is needed.